base4nfdi/pid4nfdi/content/authors/marc/_index.md

     url: 'https://os.helmholtz.de/'

 # Short bio (displayed in user profile at end of posts)
-bio: Marc works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+bio: Marc was a project team member of PID4NFDI from March 2024 to April 2025.

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons